-RESOLUTION AMENDING THE TEXT OF THE NOB HILL HIGHLAND SECTOR DEVELOPMENT PLAN TO ADD ALCOHOL SALES FOR OFF-PREMISE CONSUMPTION FOR ESTABLISHMENTS WITH A "SMALL BREWER'S LICENSE" OR A "WINEGROWER'S LICENSE" AS A CONDITIONAL USE IN THE SU-2/CCR-1

-6 AND SU-2/CCR-2 ZONES.

-7 WHEREAS, the Council, the Governing Body of the City of Albuquerque,

-8 has the authority to adopt and amend plans for the physical development of

-9 areas within the planning and platting jurisdiction of the City authorized by

-10 statute, Section 3-19-3, NMSA 1978, and by its home rule powers; and

-WHEREAS, the Council has the authority to adopt, amend, or repeal such a sector development plan; and

-WHEREAS, the City of Albuquerque adopted the Nob Hill Highland Sector Development Plan (NHHSDP) in 2007 through Council Resolution R-07-185,

-15 Enactment Number 96-2007; and

-WHEREAS, the NHHSDP prohibits alcoholic beverage sales for off-premise consumption in the Community Commercial/Residential One and Two (CCR-1 and CCR-2) zones; and

-WHEREAS, the record for R-07-185 suggests that this prohibition was intended to address community concerns about the impacts of packaged liquor sales and, in particular, the sale of miniature bottles and fortified

-22 liquors; and

-23 WHEREAS, Nob Hill has become a popular area for business

-24 establishments, including both full-service restaurants and tasting rooms, that

-25 serve locally-brewed craft beers and locally-produced wines; and
+1 RESOLUTION 2 AMENDING THE TEXT OF THE NOB HILL HIGHLAND SECTOR DEVELOPMENT PLAN TO ADD ALCOHOL SALES FOR OFF-PREMISE CONSUMPTION FOR 3 ESTABLISHMENTS WITH A "SMALL BREWER'S LICENSE" OR A "WINEGROWER'S LICENSE" AS A CONDITIONAL USE IN THE SU-2/CCR-1 5 6 AND SU-2/CCR-2 ZONES.
+7 WHEREAS, the Council, the Governing Body of the City of Albuquergue.
+8 has the authority to adopt and amend plans for the physical development of 9 areas within the planning and platting jurisdiction of the City authorized by 10 statute, Section 3-19-3, NMSA 1978, and by its home rule powers; and 11 WHEREAS, the Council has the authority to adopt, amend, or repeal such a 12 sector development plan; and 13 WHEREAS, the City of Albuquerque adopted the Nob Hill Highland Sector Development Plan (NHHSDP) in 2007 through Council Resolution R-07-185.
+14 15 Enactment Number 96-2007; and 16 WHEREAS, the NHHSDP prohibits alcoholic beverage sales for off-premise 17 consumption in the Community Commercial/Residential One and Two (CCR-1 18 and CCR-2) zones; and 19 WHEREAS, the record for R-07-185 suggests that this prohibition was intended to address community concerns about the impacts of packaged 20 liquor sales and, in particular, the sale of miniature bottles and fortified 21 22 liquors; and 23 WHEREAS, Nob Hill has become a popular area for business 24 establishments, including both full-service restaurants and tasting rooms, that serve locally-brewed craft beers and locally-produced wines; and 25

-1 WHEREAS, certain establishments in the Nob Hill area have expressed a
+WHEREAS, certain establishments in the Nob Hill area have expressed a license" (60-6A-26.1 NMSA 1978) authorizes one to whom a small brewer's 5 license is issued to sell beer in unbroken packages for consumption off 6

-2 desire to sell locally-produced alcoholic beverages for off-premise
+2 desire to sell locally-produced alcoholic beverages for off-premise consumption; and

-3 consumption; and

-4 WHEREAS, the New Mexico state statute that defines "Small brewer's
+WHEREAS, the New Mexico state statute that defines "Small brewer's el el